akshatdawange/Python-Mini-Project/README.md

-# Python-Mini-Project
+# Python Mini Project
-We have developed a snake game in Python as a part of our mini project in our second year of engineering at MITWPU, Pune.
-We developed the game using the Pygame module.
+Developed a basic snake game using python.
+Used for submission of Mini Project in 2nd year of undergraduation at MIT WPU, Pune